hjpae/NCC-psych239_f2020/readme.md

 ## References
+[^ref1]:

 #### Footnotes
+<a name="fn1">[1]</a>: Note that the causality here does not require time series data to be captured.
+Interventional causal power is defined from the effects of 'do-operators', which naturally involves sequence under time but can be formulated without measurement of exact time points.

-<a name="fn1">[1]</a> This relationship could be illustrated more precisely by introducing ‘do-operator’[ref], where cause and effect are connected with ‘do-operator’ while mere correlation lacks such relationship.
-Do-operator possible to the counterfactuals, where
+<a name="fn2">[2]</a>: This relationship could be illustrated more precisely by introducing 'do-operator'[ref2], which indicates the relationship where effect must happen after when *doing* the cause.
+According to J. Pearl, causation is strictly distinguished from correlation, since correlation lacks such strong relationship.
+The principle of do-operator also enables to figure out the possible counterfactuals of a causal scenario.

+<a name="fn3">[3]</a>: One intriguing theory involving causal connection of brain activity would be Integrated Information Theory of consciousness(IIT)[ref3].
+This theory explains the generation mechanism of subjective consciousness by proposing intrinsic causal information of neuronal network.
+Practical issue of this theory would be the difficulty on discovering exact causal mechanisms from observing the brain activity.
+However, if it turns out possible to uncover causal relationships among brain elements, treating subjective consciousness as scientific objective would be possible under IIT.